A glimpse at Applied Materials Inc.'s potential climb to old highs - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.88, AMAT has a forward annual dividend rate of 1.28.
+According to the company, the forward annual dividend rate for AMAT is 1.28, from 0.88 in the trailing year.
 Against a Trailing Annual Dividend Yield of 0.74%, it implies a Forward Annual Dividend Yield of 0.86%.
 The stock’s 5-year Average Dividend Yield is 1.21.
 The current Payout Ratio is 10.10% for AMAT, which recently paid a dividend on Jun 14, 2023 with an ex-dividend date of Feb 21, 2023.
 Stock splits for the company last occurred on Apr 16, 2002 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-As of right now, 23 analysts gave their recommendation on the stock of the company.
+There are 23 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $1.93 for the current quarter, with a high estimate of $1.98 and a low estimate of $1.88, while EPS last year was $1.89.
 The consensus estimate for the next quarter is $1.79, with high estimates of $1.94 and low estimates of $1.56.

 Analysts are recommending an EPS of between $8.8 and $5.64 for the fiscal current year, implying an average EPS of $6.68.
 EPS for the following year is $6.66, with 25 analysts recommending between $9.36 and $4.27.